 It makes sense that perhaps the best way to see Alaska — especially for visitors with limited time — is by air on one of the charters that specialize in flights into the rugged and spectacular Alaska Range.
 You’ll enter the wilderness cathedral of mountains surrounding 20,310-foot Denali, the tallest peak in North America, and perhaps land on one of the mountain’s glaciers.

-Prices for flightseeing to Denali vary widely, from about $250 to $500 depending on the length of the trip, the departure point and whether the tour includes a landing.
+Prices for flightseeing vary widely, from about $250 to $800 — or more, depending on the length of the trip, the departure point and whether the tour includes a landing.
 That might seem steep, but on a bluebird day, few trips deliver such gawk-worthy moments as you soar past sheer granite faces and above glaciers.

 “Flightseeing is getting more and more popular in Alaska,” said Tony Bannock of Regal Air, based in Anchorage.
 “It’s the way of the world.
 When we started (in 1982) everybody wanted to hunt and fish.
 Now, it’s ecotourism.”

 He’s not alone in that view.
-Sarah Leonard, president of the Alaska Travel Industry Association, noted that about 15% of visitors book flightseeing trips.
 In 2017, according to The McDowell Group’s Economic Impact of the Alaska Visitor Industry, all visitor tours (including flightseeing) accounted for $394 million in visitor spending.

-On clear days perfect for flying, Rust noted, K2 may make more than four dozen Denali flights.
+On clear days perfect for flying, Rust noted, K2 has been known to make more than four dozen Denali flights.

 And while Denali may be Alaska’s best-known flightseeing tour, visitors’ aerial options don’t end there.
 Dozens of Alaska business licenses describe their operation as “scenic and sightseeing transportation,” according to a state database.